substrate-asia/hackathon-2023-summer/projects/CryptoSpiral/README.md

   - [ ] Participating in crowdfunding.
   - [ ] Translation: Initiating a task (including providing the privacy contract address, prepayment, etc.).
   - [ ] Displaying advertisements that can be clicked to redirect to third-party applications/websites.
-  - [ ] Providing API documentation: Actions performed within the third-party application/website as part of the promotional task, invoking the privacy contract to validate the actions and reward accordingly.
+  - [ ] Providing API documentation: Actions performed within the third-party application/website as part of the promotional task, invoking the privacy contract to validate the actions and reward accordingly.(see in spiral-front/README.md)